AbouOpenSource/test_recrutement_ekinox/README.md

 ## Best pratices for develop
 One of most useful best practices in Python is to use virtual environment.
+Let's check out the [link](https://python-guide-pt-br.readthedocs.io/fr/latest/dev/virtualenvs.html) to get more understanding about the virtual environment
 ##### How create a virtual environment.
 ```shell script
 python3 -m venv {path_where_store_virtual_env}